ericjchoi/burger/README.md

   * GitHub repository
   * file directories and files with MVC structure
   * npm init
-  * npm installation packages
+  * npm packages installed
-  * prepopulation of burger data using `schema.sql` and `seeds.sql` from command line
+  * pre-population of burger data using `schema.sql` and `seeds.sql` from command line
   * Button functions including
     * `Devour !!`
     * `Re-Order`
     * `Delete`
     * `Order New Burger`
-  * app running screenshots
+  * app running screenshots added to README.md
-  * Heroku deployment link
+  * Deployed to Heroku

 * Further development
   * Adding validation for checking duplicated burger name input.
 Currently the duplicated burger name can be added with different primary key (id).